thinclab/imitation/README.md

 In scripts/config directory, set up configs (size etc.) you want to use for simulating trajectories (called rolllouts) imitation.scripts.eval_policy from expert's policy.
 Please make sure you have set up a common formatted path where all rollouts should be saved.

-Use path of saved policy and create_rollouts_from_policy.sh to create rollouts for different sessions of IRL

-Set input arguments in tests/test_call_ai2rl.py like path of directory where all rollouts are saved, number of times you want to run online IRL, env name, etc.
+Set input arguments in tests/test_train_adversarial.py like path of directory where rollouts are saved, number of times you want to run online IRL, env name, etc.

 Execute python tests/test_call_ai2rl.py